-Customer experience (CX) covers every touchpoint a customer or prospect has with your company – digital, verbal, physical and visual.
+Customer experience (CX) covers every touchpoint a customer or prospect has with your company – digital, verbal, physical, and visual.
 Crucially, it centers around the perception a customer has of a business; a brand could think it comes across in a certain way but to the customer it could look completely different, and it’s the way the customer perceives the brand that’s important.

 The emphasis on customer experience has grown over the past few years, but why is this?

 By 2020, Walker predicts that customer experience will overtake price and product to become the new key brand differentiator.
-Currently, 86% of customers say they would pay more money for a product/service where they will get better customer experience.
+Currently, 86% of customers say they would pay more money for a product/service where they will get a better customer experience.

 That’s why customer experience is key in the printing industry – in a tough competitive market, CX will help a company outperform their competitors.